Ex-Angels employee indicted in Tyler Skaggs’ fatal overdose

 Kay remained free on his own recognizance.
 A message seeking comment from Kay’s attorney, Reagan Wynn, was not immediately returned.

-Skaggs was found dead in his suburban Dallas hotel room on July 1, 2019, before the start of what was supposed to be a four-game series against the Texas Rangers.
+Skaggs, 27, was found dead in his suburban Dallas hotel room on July 1, 2019, before the start of what was supposed to be a four-game series against the Texas Rangers.
 The first game was postponed.

 A coroner’s report said Skaggs had choked to death on his vomit with a toxic mix of alcohol and the drugs fentanyl and oxycodone in his system, which Kay was accused of providing.